grahampugh/grahampugh.github.io/_posts/2024-05-16-jamf-pro-api-authentication.md

 ## Conclusion

 I hope this post provides clarity on what is being removed from Jamf Pro and what remains.
-To reiterate, we can continue to use normal account credentials to interact with the API, but if your scripts are using those credentials to directly request a Classic API endpoint, then before Jamf Pro is upgraded to 11.5.0, you will need to adapt the scripts to use those credentials to generate a Bearer Token, and then use that Bearer Token to make those subsequent requests.
+To reiterate, we can continue to use normal account credentials to interact with the API, but if your scripts are using those credentials to directly request a Classic API endpoint, then before Jamf Pro is upgraded to 11.5.0, you should adapt the scripts to use those credentials to generate a Bearer Token, and then use that Bearer Token to make those subsequent requests.

 For security reasons, moving forward you may want to consider setting up API Roles and Clients instead of using actual account credentials.
 This is especially pertinent when setting up accounts for use by third party integrations, external teams, and so on.
 However, this does not need to be done before the release of Jamf Pro 11.5.0.

 ## Further Reading

-* [Jamf Pro API Overview][6] - includes code examples for obtaining a Bearer Token using Basic Authentication, and provides details on the HTTP Response Codes we may encounter.
+- [Jamf Pro API Overview][6] - includes code examples for obtaining a Bearer Token using Basic Authentication, and provides details on the HTTP Response Codes we may encounter.
-* [Classic API Reference][4] - Details on how to use the Classic API and a list of all endpoints.
+- [Classic API Reference][4] - Details on how to use the Classic API and a list of all endpoints.
-* [Classic API Authentication Changes][3] - Details on the depracation of the use of Basic Authentication for Classic API endpoints.
+- [Classic API Authentication Changes][3] - Details on the depracation of the use of Basic Authentication for Classic API endpoints.
-* [Jamf Pro API Reference][8] - Details on how to use the Jamf Pro API and a list of all endpoints.
+- [Jamf Pro API Reference][8] - Details on how to use the Jamf Pro API and a list of all endpoints.
-* [How to convert Classic API scripts to use bearer token authentication][11] - Jamf Tech Thoughts post by William Smith.
+- [How to convert Classic API scripts to use bearer token authentication][11] - Jamf Tech Thoughts post by William Smith.
-* [API Roles and Clients][5] - Technical documentation about API Roles and Clients, detailing how to set them up in the Jamf Pro user interface.
+- [API Roles and Clients][5] - Technical documentation about API Roles and Clients, detailing how to set them up in the Jamf Pro user interface.
-* [Client Credentials][7] - Further details about API Roles and Clients, including a recipe for obtaining a Bearer Token using API Clients.
+- [Client Credentials][7] - Further details about API Roles and Clients, including a recipe for obtaining a Bearer Token using API Clients.
-* [API code recipes][9] - Easy to read shell code recipes for many of the workflows described in this post.
+- [API code recipes][9] - Easy to read shell code recipes for many of the workflows described in this post.

 [1]: https://www.jamf.com/blog/advanced-api-examples-and-best-practices/
 [2]: https://community.jamf.com/t5/jamf-pro/what-s-new-in-the-jamf-pro-10-35-release/m-p/255145